All Episodes

 They make money when people enter the market.

-They wanted people enter the market, so they just said, guess what?
+So they just said, guess what?

-Um QE3 is likely.
+QE3 is likely.

 It's just our opinion.

-But they didn't say they didn't say it that way.
+But they didn't say, They didn't say it that way.

 They made it look like their experts saw it between the lines in the Fed report.

-We now see a greater than ever chance that the FOMC, the Fed will resume quantitative easing later this year or in early 2012.
+We now see a greater than ever chance that the FOMC, the Fed, will resume quantitative easing later this year or in early 2012.

-The explicit commitment to keep Policy rates low through mid-2013 and a bias toward easing policy further were more aggressive than expected and resulted in Goldman penciling in QE3 after the previous $600 billion bond purchase program QE2 ended in June.
+The explicit commitment to keep policy rates low through mid-2013 and a bias toward easing policy further were more aggressive than expected and resulted in Goldman penciling in QE3 after the previous $600 billion bond purchase program, QE2, ended in June.

 So that's why.

-That's why it skyrocketed yesterday afternoon, and that's why it's down 350 at the start of the program.
+And that's why it's down 350 at the start of the program.

 And that's why lame brains on television put up crawls and graphics.

-Dow surrenders because they've been had by Goldman Sachs.
+Dow surrenders amid fears of we could Dow surrenders because they've been had by Goldman Sachs.

-Ah, folks, you gotta love it.
+Just, ah, folks, you got to love it.

-I just love it.
+They just love it.

 It's just stunning to witness all of this stuff.

-That was big stuff when it happened, and it was gutsy and it was courageous, not only the Republican governor, but these Republicans in the Wisconsin legislature.
+That was big stuff when it happened, and it was gutsy, and it was courageous, not only the Republican governor, but these Republicans in the Wisconsin legislature.

-And by turning back the Democrat attempt to recall, there were six Republican senators that they were trying to recall, four of them were victorious, four Republicans won, so that they maintained control of the Senate Wisconsin.
+And by turning back, the Democrat attempt to recall, there were six Republican senators that they were trying to recall, four of them were victorious, four Republicans won so that they maintained control of the Senate, Wisconsin.

 This means that the people of Wisconsin have fended off what amounted to a government union takeover.